-Hiring talent becomes exceptionally harder when most candidates never respond in the first place.
-Unfortunately, many recruiters are dealing with low response rates and are having a difficult time hearing back from the best prospects.
+Hiring talent becomes exceptionally harder when most candidates never respond.
+Unfortunately, many recruiters who do cold outreach deal with low response rates and have a difficult time hearing back from the best prospects.

 In case you’re new to the term, the response rate metric reflects the percentage of candidates who reply to a recruiter’s initial sourcing email.
 Generally speaking, the higher the response rate, the easier the position will be to fill.
 Response rates reflect a combination of a number of things: the company you work for, what you say, how you say it, when you send messages, and where you send messages, among other things.

-With that in mind, here are eight tactics you can use to increase response rates and fill open roles faster and more effectively.
+With that in mind, here are eight tactics you can use to increase response rates and fill open roles faster and more effectively.1.
+Focus on branding

 Improving response rates starts with conveying your company’s culture effectively so that potential employees understand your mission and values and get a better sense of what it might be like to work with you.
 The goal isn’t to appeal to everyone; you don’t want to attract candidates who aren’t a good culture add — that’s a waste of time.
 This is why it’s also important to avoid the trap of not publicly displaying your values at all.